-Personally, I like real estate and have been paying attention to the market since High School, albeit then on a local level.
+Personally, I like real estate and the tituar quote by Mark Twain has always been one of my favorite quotes.
+I have been paying attention to the market since high school, albeit then on a local level.
 Today’s real estate market is however nothing like that of Palm Beach County back when I was 17.
 And I am not referring to just the price.

 Over the past year, I felt that the markets never really dropped as much as I expected back during the crisis in 2008/09.
 Having a rather international base of friends, who have basically all been grumbling about housing prices and lacking affordability for the average person, and an interest in the market, I cited many changing patterns pushing varying markets even higher – and that this would likely continue through at least early 2016.
 They were not amused.
 Over the holiday break, I read a few more articles referring to the global real estate market.
 Today, I will summarize one current market force.